 In Ephesians 4:32, God says, "Be kind and compassionate to one another...".
 In ways I may never fully grasp, Ernie taught me to be compassionate - - something it takes most of us years, decades, or even a lifetime to begin to get a handle on.
 Not so with Ernie.
 He was born that way.
 And I thank God for him.

 Doug is a graduate of Mt.
 Vernon Nazarene University.
 It was there that Doug met & fell in love with Judy Hughes.
-They were married on December 11, 1982 and have been blessed with two sons, a daughter (-in-law), of whom we are tremendously proud - Andrew & Abigail and Tim & Courtney.
+They were married on December 11, 1982 and have been blessed with two sons and two daughters (-in-law), of whom we are tremendously proud - Andrew & Abigail and Tim & Courtney.
 Tim & Courtney are the loving parents of Doug & Judy's twin grandsons, Rhett & Casey, who were born on Ernie's birthday in 2022.
 Oh, and we can't forget our pup, Marty.

 Doug enjoys riding & challenging himself.
 Ernie's Ride provides both.
-2019 will be Doug's fourth Ernie's Ride.
-At age 59, three consecutive days of 100+ miles really is a challenge.
+2023 is Doug's eighth Ernie's Ride.
+At age 63, three consecutive days of 100+ miles really is a challenge.

-You're invited to join Doug in this challenge.
+You're invited to join Doug, & the other riders, in this challenge.
 Your sponsorship will encourage & inspire the riders knowing that every new mile they cover is making a difference for unborn children & their moms.
 Please sponsor today.
 Actual donations won't be collected until after we find out how many miles of Ernie's Ride your rider completes.

-Thank you for joining us to honor Doug's Uncle Ernie & to help new moms and their babies through the Community Pregnancy Center and Elizabeth's New Life Center, and the Family Life Center of Auglaize County.
+Thank you for joining us to honor Doug's Uncle Ernie & to help new moms and their babies through the Community Pregnancy Center, Elizabeth's New Life Center, and the Family Life Center of Auglaize County.